Eman Bacosa Pacquiao: Bacosa vs. Pangantao

 In his next bout on December 15, 2023, in General Santos, Bacosa Pacquiao was scheduled against Noel Pangantao in a 4-rounder bout with his father Manny Pacquiao watching at ringside.
+This served as Bacosa Pacquiao's first public appearance with his father after reconciling a year prior.
 Bacosa Pacquiao delivered a praiseworthy first-round stoppage, stopping his foe in only 32 seconds.
-Bacosa Pacquiao would later go ringside, embraced and kissed his father Manny, ultimately dedicating the impressive win for Pacquiao.
+Bacosa Pacquiao would later go ringside, embraced and kissed his father Manny, ultimately dedicating the impressive win to Pacquiao.
 The bout was also just two days before Pacquiao's birthday celebration.

 Thrilla in Manila: The 50th Anniversary

 Bacosa Pacquiao would build a credible record of 6–0–1 with 4 knockouts before being able to participate in the 26th annual Manny Pacquiao Presents: Blow by Blow and major Philippine boxing event Thrilla in Manila II on October 29, 2025, that commemorates the Thrilla in Manila event between Muhammad Ali and Joe Frazier back on October 1, 1975.
 Bacosa Pacquiao was scheduled against 2–1–1, 1 knockout Nico Salado.
-Bacosa Pacquiao would drop the other man twice en route to a deserved 6-rounds unanimous decision, (58–55 twice and 60–53) their match was also the opener of the event with Pacquiao as one of the organizers watching at ringside.
+Bacosa Pacquiao would drop the other man twice en route to a deserved 6-rounds unanimous decision, (58–55 twice and 60–53), as their match was also the opener of the event with Pacquiao as one of the organizers watching at ringside.